-Pressure reducing valves (PRV) are outside the scope of this Standard.
+Pressure reducing valves (PRV) are outside the scope of this Code of Practice.
 Refer to WSA 03.

 A PRV is used to reduce the pressure upstream of the PRV to a desired lower downstream pressure.
 The PRV works automatically to maintain the desired downstream pressure.
 Refer to WSA 03 for design criteria.